-Several years ago, after taking part in the mass uprisings against Bashar al-Assad, Adnan al-Mhamied had to flee Syria with his wife, Basmah, and their four children.
+Several years ago, after taking part in the mass uprisings against Bashar al-Assad, Adnan al-Mahamid had to flee Syria with his wife, Basmah, and their four children.
 Now settled in Montreal, the family opens their door to filmmaker Pascal Sanchez.
 They’ve adjusted to life in a peaceful city, but Adnan and Basmah still fear for loved ones back in Syria whose status and whereabouts remain unknown.
 The war that’s thousands of kilometres away continues to haunt them, surging suddenly to the fore in a conversation, Skype call or Facebook feed.
 Far from Bashar chronicles an endearing family as they go about their lives, tormented by a distant and seemingly interminable conflict.

-Adnan al-Mhamied, his wife, Basmah, and their four children fled the Syrian city of Daraa for Canada in October 2014.
+Adnan al-Mahamid, his wife, Basmah, and their four children fled the Syrian city of Daraa for Canada in October 2014.
 An engineer and ardent pro-democracy activist, Adnan took part in the mass uprisings against Bashar al-Assad.
 But his desire for freedom came at a heavy price as the regime came down hard on him and many of his friends, arresting or abducting them.
 Fearing for their lives, the family embarked on the long road of exile before eventually settling in Montreal.

 The film opens on a sombre anniversary as Adnan painfully relives his arrest and incarceration, events that took place three years ago to the day.
 “It hangs like a curse over those who have survived it,” he says.

 As 15-year-old Basel, 14-year-old Raniah, 10-year-old Saja and 4-year-old Ali quickly take to life in a peaceful city, making friends with the kids at their local school, Adnan and Basmah fear for loved ones back in Syria whose status and whereabouts are unknown.